In this product guide:

 Shoes for lifting and high-intensity training

-Our top pick of this group is the Metcon 7 Flyease.
+Our top pick of this group is the Metcon 9 Easy On.

-Strength training and high-intensity fitness program such as CrossFit require a firm and stable midsole, heel lift (higher drop), and a relatively flexible forefoot.
+Strength training and high-intensity fitness programs like CrossFit require a firm and stable midsole, heel lift (higher drop), and a relatively flexible forefoot.
 A higher heel-to-toe offset – or heel lift – helps maintain a better balance during weight training sessions.

-While Nike sells shoes like the Romaleos 4 and Saveleos that are specifically meant for lifting, they are impractical for other activities.
+While Nike sells shoes like the Romaleos 4 and Saveleos that are specifically meant for power-lifting, they are impractical for other activities.

-Our choice for the mixed-activity routine is the Metcon 7 Flyease.
-The Flyease variant has all the features of the standard Metcon 7, but with accessibility-oriented features that make the shoe very easy to wear.
-Our in-depth review is here.
+Our choice for the mixed-activity routine is the Metcon 9 Easy On.
+The ‘Easy On’ variant – formerly known as Flyease – has everything from the standard Metcon 9, but with accessibility-oriented features that make the shoe very easy to wear.

 On the other hand, Nike shoes with the following design features should be avoided:

-– Excessively soft and thick midsoles: Do not buy shoes like the ZoomX Invincible Run, as they lack the midsole stability for weight training sessions.
-An overly high heel stack is also undesirable.
+– Excessively soft and thick midsoles: Do not buy shoes like the Nike Invincible 3, as they lack the midsole stability for weight training sessions.
+An overly high heel stack will also get in the way.

-– Running shoes with plated midsoles: Products like the Vaporfly and Alphafly Next% are great for running, but their unstable heel makes them unsuitable for gym use.
+– Running shoes with plated midsoles: Products like the Nike Vaporfly 3 are great for running, but their unstable heel makes them unsuitable for gym use.

 – Nike shoes with Max Air bags: Having a large gas-filled chamber under the heel during weighted squats isn’t a good idea at all, as such midsoles lack the necessary levels of support.